Autopsy picture of John McBean

 The Autopsy Reports typically read as if the bodies had been found under a cabbage leaf.
 "The body is presented to the City Morgue in a black body bag …" is a typical opening for an Autopsy Report.
 And the Autopsy Reports typically describe dismembered and pulped bodies without expressing any curiosity about the conditions that could have produced the phenomena being described.
 Let us take a look:

 The location of the remains of Doe 69 is in the back corner of the concrete room, on the side furthest from the doorway—far away from the two-foot hole in the roof.
-But the Autopsy Report reveals no curiosity about the explosion.
+But the Autopsy Report reveals no curiosity about an explosion.
 The anthropology examination was conducted by Douglas Owsley, Ph.D.

 Perhaps the "explosion" was caused by a soldier who fired projectiles into the concrete room after the fire burned out?
 The video segments which captured this scene are included in The Big Lie Continues, a video by Linda Thompson (cached), approximately one hour 24 minutes from the beginning.

-The remains designated Mt.
-Carmel Doe 67-5 (which were part of the agglutinated mass, described below) were also assigned to Bobbie Lane Howell.
+The remains designated MC Doe 67-5 (which were part of the agglutinated mass, described below) were also assigned to Bobbie Lane Howell.
 Those remains were "presented to the County Morgue co-mingled with other bodies in the 'Bunker' with sorting performed by Dr. Owsley."
 Doe 67-5 consisted of a right foot, upper and lower legs, pelvis bones, and a right hand with an attached arm bone.
 Those remains were autopsied on May 2, 1993, by Dr. Peerwani, who found the child died of carbon monoxide inhalation, and at about the time of death, the child had been injured by shrapnel.
 No curiosity is expressed about how the body of a child who died of carbon monoxide inhalation was shattered.
 The anthropology examination was conducted by Douglas W. Owsley, Ph.D.

 Had the body been dismembered in the concrete room, the persons recovering the bodies would have eventually come across that left hip and thigh.
 The whole body would have eventually been assembled.
 But according to the Autopsy Report, this did not happen.